samlaubscher/Bristol-Blackbook/README.md

 ### **Navbar**

 Due to the header, each page across the application naturally also contains the full width navbar at the very top of the window, facilitating effortless navigation across the site.
 This navbar sits at the very top of the header and has a black background with 70% opacity, allowing for the header image to be seen behind.
 The main logo is displayed in the far left, followed by page links for Home, Artists, Crews, Styles and Types, and on the far right sits the Login and Register page links.
 The content of the navbar changes when users are logged into an account.
 On the left additional links of New Upload, Add Artist and Add Crew are displayed, and the far right links are both entirely swapped to display the Profile and Logout route links.
+The navbar is also responsive, switching to a collapsable hamburger type menu on tablet and mobile devices.
+This works well due to the length of the links when logged in.

 ### **Footer**

 Each page has a full width footer at the bottom of the window, containing social media links and copyright information.

-### **404 Error Handling Page**
+### **404 & 500 Error Handling Page**

-In case a user encounters a 404 error,
+In case a user encounters a 404 or 500 error, they will be redirected to this page.
+It explains there was an issue and allows users to click to go back home.

 ### 2.1 Features Left To Implement